The Fault in Our Stars (film): Filming

 Principal photography began on August 26, 2013, in Pittsburgh, Pennsylvania.
 Film locations included Oakmont, Pennsylvania, UPMC Children's Hospital of Pittsburgh, and the historic The Mansions on Fifth hotel.
 The church scenes were filmed at St. Paul's Episcopal Church in the Pittsburgh suburb of Mt.
 Lebanon.
 Filming in Pennsylvania continued until October 10; then the production moved to Amsterdam, where filming began on October 14.
 Filming was officially completed on October 16, 2013.

 In Amsterdam, three days of filming took place.
 Woodley and Elgort were filmed on a canal-side public bench.
 On July 2, 2014, The Guardian reported that the bench had gone missing, and city officials said they did not know where it was.
-Amsterdam city spokesman, Stephan van der Hoek said, "It's a bit embarrassing, because we do keep good track of them, but it's gone all right".
+Amsterdam city spokesman Stephan van der Hoek said, "It's a bit embarrassing, because we do keep good track of them, but it's gone all right".
 He promised to install a new bench within weeks.
-Just a week later, Entertainment Weekly said the Amsterdam film office had tweeted a photograph taken during the re-installation of the stolen bench; Amsterdam film commissioner Simon Brester said it was the same bench, not a replacement.
+A week later, the Amsterdam film office had posted a photograph taken during the re-installation of the stolen bench, and Amsterdam film commissioner Simon Brester stated that it was the same bench, not a replacement.

 Filming in Pittsburgh included the interior scenes at the Anne Frank House, which was recreated on a soundstage at Pittsburgh Studios located in Churchill, Pennsylvania, in the east suburbs of Pittsburgh.
 Production designer Molly Hughes and art director Greg Weimerskirch built three different studio sets in Pittsburgh, one for each floor.
 Also, the Funky Bones art monument in Indianapolis was recreated in Pittsburgh with the help of the sculpture's creator, Dutch artist Joep van Lieshout.

 Author John Green, though an Indianapolis native, was pleased with the selection of Pittsburgh for filming.
 He commented that Pittsburgh has an amazing community of really talented film professionals that's been built up over the last 20 years.
 I've been blown away by their professionalism, their confidence, their dedication.
 There aren't a lot of cities like that.
 You kind of have to find the city that can be Indianapolis.
 And Pittsburgh, even though it has a lot of hills, it can be Indianapolis.
 We just have to find a couple of flat streets.